epicYellow/epicYellow/README.md

 ###

-<p align="left">Innovex Bank is a robust and user-friendly bank management program developed using Maui and ASP.NET.
+<p align="left">Innovex Bank is a robust and user-friendly bank management program developed using Maui and ASP.NET in a team of 3.
 This powerful tool is designed for bank administrators to streamline and simplify their daily operations.

 Key Features: